 Once the diagnosis of amebiasis is made, consult with the general surgeon, gastroenterologist, and infectious disease specialist.

-Prevent amebiasis by maintaining good personal hygiene, sanitation, and avoiding high-risk sexual practice.
+Amebiasis is a relatively common parasitic infection.
+The key to treatment is patient education.
+The primary care giver, nurse practitioner and pharmacist should educate all travelers on maintaining good personal hygiene, sanitation, and avoiding high-risk sexual practice.
 The E. histolytica cysts are relatively resistant to disinfection of water with chlorine.
 Drinking boiled or bottled water is advised.
+If the symptoms of abdominal pain, cramps and diarrhea persist, a visit to the healthcare provider is recommended.